CartoDB/carto-selfhosted-helm/customizations/README.md

 When no network policy is enforced, all outgoing traffic that does not pass through a proxy will be permitted.

 In restrictive environments, it is important to maintain strict control over connections made by CARTO self-hosted components.
 To achieve this, you should configure your proxy to allow only approved external services (whitelisting), while blocking any other outgoing traffic that does not go through the proxy.
-A comprehensive list of domains that must be whitelisted by the proxy for proper functioning of CARTO self-hosted can be found [here](../customizations/proxy/config/whitelisted_domains).

 To accomplish this, you can apply a network policy, such as the one provided in this [example](../customizations/proxy/network_policy/restricted-internet-access-network-policy.yaml).